jacqueline-rivera/customer-churn/README.md

 # Data Cleaning

 Now that we have an overview of the variables in the dataset and have modified the dataset to overcome the imbalanced target feature, we can encode our data.
 First we split the dataset into X (independent variables) and y (target variable), then we can encode all of the categorical features.
 We have seven categorical features that are binary and will be encoded using label encoding: _Churn (our y), gender, SeniorCitizen, Partner, Dependents, PhoneService_, and _PaperlessBilling_.
-The remaining categorical features will be encoded using one-hot-encoding: _MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract_, and _PaymentMethod_.
-We then split the dataset into training and testing sets using the train_test_split function from scikit-learn and scale the features as well:
+The remaining categorical features will be encoded using one-hot-encoding: _MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies, Contract_, and _PaymentMethod_:

 ```python
 from sklearn import preprocessing